psu-arts-arch-3/art-203/unit-2/lesson-4/exercise-2-vector-artwork.md

 ### Requirements

-* Design a vector icon or illustration in Adobe Illustrator
+* Design a vector icon or illustration in Adobe Illustrator.
-* Include vector graphic in your website
+* Include the vector graphic in your website.
-* Set a graphic as a favicon for your site in Muse
+* Set a graphic as a favicon for your site in Muse.

 You can use the same image for inclusion in your site and the favicon, or you can make two different vector images if your idea for a favicon doesn't make sense to include in the actual content of your site.